Looking how to buy EOS or where to buy EOS coin?

-After you bought some EOS, the next step is for you to store it somewhere safely.
-Some people will chose to leave their EOS on an exchange, however, as history has shown, exchanges often get hacked and investors lose all their coins.
+After you bought some EOS, the next step is for you to store it somewhere safe.
+Some people will choose to leave their EOS on an exchange, however, as history has shown, exchanges often get hacked and investors lose all their coins.

 Hence, you should opt for the much safer alternative which is to use an EOS wallet.

 There are two main types of EOS wallets: Hardware wallets and Software wallets.

 The best EOS hardware wallets are the Ledger Nano S and Trezor One.
 We reviewed both of them here so make sure to check it out before using any of the two.
 On the other hand, the best EOS software wallets are Atomic and Freewallet.